 The purpose of this heart failure curriculum is to provide a blueprint for training across Europe.
 This blueprint mirrors other ESC curricula.
 Each section has three components: the knowledge required, the skills which are necessary, and the professionalism (attitudes and behaviours) which should be attained.

 The programme is designed to last 2 years.
 The first year is devoted to the specialist Heart Failure module.
 The second year allows completion of the optional modules of advanced imaging, device therapy for implanters, cardiac transplantation, and mechanical circulatory support.
 The second year can also be devoted to the continuation of specialist heart failure training and/or research for those not wishing to continue with the advanced modules.

 Heart Failure Nurse Curriculum

-Nurses in many countries now provide a range of services that include providing care for patients with acute and with chronic Heart Failure, working in and across different sectors of care (inpatient, outpatient, community care, the home and remotely), organising care services around the face-to-face and the remote collection of patient data, and liaising with a wide variety of health-care providers and professionals.
+Nurses in many countries now provide a range of services that include providing care for patients with acute and with chronic heart failure, working in and across different sectors of care (inpatient, outpatient, community care, the home and remotely), organising care services around the face-to-face and the remote collection of patient data, and liaising with a wide variety of healthcare providers and professionals.

 To support such advances the nurse requires a skill set that goes beyond that of their initial education and training.
 The range of nurses’ roles across Europe is varied.
 So too is the nature of their educational preparation.
 This heart failure nurse curriculum aims to provide a framework for use in European Society of Cardiology member countries.
 Its modular approach enables the key knowledge, skills, and behaviours for the nurse working in different care settings to be outlined and so facilitate nursing staff to play a fuller role within the heart failure team.